besok/parallax/README.md

-# Industrial Digital Twin & Virtual Commissioning Framework
+# Factory Floor and  Virtual Commissioning Framework

 This project is a framework for building Industrial Digital Twins and performing Virtual Commissioning of complex manufacturing and logistics systems.
 Developed in Rust, it aims to provide a high-performance, reliable, and concurrent